tejth/Python/05MachineLearning/01LinearRegression/readme.md

 5. Evaluate the Model: Use the test data to evaluate how well the model predicts house prices.
 Metrics like Mean Squared Error (MSE) or R-squared can be used to assess the model's accuracy.

 6. Prediction: Once trained and evaluated, the model can be used to predict the price of a new house (not seen during training) based on its size.
+For scatter Plot Straight Lines are Preffered and for distPlot Residulas to be normally distriibuted.